 Twelve beauteous steeds, of golden color and with golden manes, champ at the bit.

 Despite the apparently American spelling of 'color', Lucas was English, being the curate of Avebury in Wiltshire in 1810.

-There is another Americanisation connected with this phrase, i.e. 'chomp at the bit'.
+There is another Americanisation connected with this phrase, that is, 'chomp at the bit'.
 This has become the more commonly used spelling in recent years, much to the disgust of purists.
 'Chomp' began to replace 'champ' in the USA in the early 20th century.
 The first reference I can find to 'chomping at the bit' is from a recruitment advert in The Decatur Daily Review, April, 1920: